 More people of voting age did NOT vote in the last election (2016) than did vote.
 Yes, there is discrimination and it is difficult for minorities and the poor to vote due to our unfair way of registering voters, creating districts and closing polling places.
 Yes the system needs a lot of improvement or maybe a complete overhaul.
 However, it also needs our participation.

 Just imagine how different our world would be if more of us took the time to share our voice through our vote as we imagine a better world for all life including ourselves!

 I appreciate what astrologer, visionary activist Caroline Casey says about the importance of voting.
 She takes it beyond the political voting process by saying that we vote for our reality with every thing we think, say and do.
 She points out that the word vote is the root of “devote” suggesting that when we take the time to vote (especially in elections) for who and what is important to us, it is a way of actively devoting ourselves to taking additional responsibility in consciously co-creating our reality.

 It is through acts of devotion we begin to see a new reality where we all work together to co-create peace and plenty for everyone because we live in an abundant world when we choose to see it that way and act intelligently.
 The bottom line is take time to either go to the voting booth, or mail in your vote, in this upcoming election and to do so with conscious intent ideally for a better, kinder, more compassionate, caring world!

 This is true even if there is not a candidate you feel you can vote for with confidence.
 If that is the case you could always write in someone who represents your intent.

-OR…you might choose to vote for a green party, libertarian, or other alternative candidate.
+OR…you might choose to vote for an independent, green party, libertarian, or other alternative candidate.

-It feels like it is a great reminder to use the act of voting as a conscious ceremonial intent to vote for a new reality that recognizes we are all in this together and that we all deserve to be treated with dignity and respect.
+It feels like it is a great reminder to use the act of voting as a conscious ceremonial intent, voting for a new reality that recognizes we are all in this together and that we all deserve to be treated with dignity and respect.
+YES!